We would like to reassure you that it remains safe to attend our hospitals for appointments. We will tell you if we need

 Measures ensuring social distancing and hand hygiene remain in place across all of our sites.
 You can read about them here.

 Like the rest of the NHS, we have reduced the number of people coming into hospital to help us care for people with coronavirus and prevent the spread of infection.

-Clinically urgent operations and appointments, including cancer appointments and procedures, continue to go ahead.
-Where appropriate, these may be undertaken by telephone or video appointment.
+Where appropriate, some appointments may be undertaken by telephone or video appointment.
 You can read more about our video appointments here and there is more information about telephone appointments here.

 - If your appointment is suitable for a telephone or video clinic, or needs to be rearranged, you will be contacted by your hospital team to arrange this.